 McCurry has received some of the most prestigious awards in the industry, including Robert Capa Gold Medal, four first prize awards from the World Press Photo contest, Olivier Rebbot Award, and a Centenary Medal for Lifetime Achievement from the Royal Photographic Society in London.

 Read our full article, “Steve McCurry – Revealing The World’s True Colours“

 As the Chief Creative Officer for Havas North America, Jason M. Peterson’s work in advertising impacted his photography enhancing his ability to tell a story through monochromatic imagery.

 From stunning cityscapes to candid street photography, Peterson aims to evoke emotion through his work.
 His work is moody, but crisp and clear.
 He works with shadows, lines and angles to draw out unique forms within composition.

 His photographs, juxtaposing urban architecture with human silhouettes have a bold, graphic quality that is immediately recognizable.

 The Chicago based photographer has been taking pictures for over 25 years, but recently started sharing his work widely; his alluring black and white photos have earned him an unparalleled 1 million followers on Instagram.

-The photographer is known for his ability to produce technically and logistically complex assignments with expert use of light and color, but his charming demeanor, humor and confidence make him a sought-after choice from CEO’s to celebrities to commercial and magazine clients alike.
+The photographer is known for his ability to produce technically and logistically complex assignments with expert use of light and colour, but his charming demeanour, humour and confidence make him a sought-after choice from CEO’s to celebrities to commercial and magazine clients alike.